mongoid/mongoid-history/README.md

 Usage
 -----

-Here is a quick example on how to use this plugin.
+Here is a quick example on how to use this gem.

 **Create a history tracker**